 e.
 The “Difference Yes/No” column will be used by NRC staff during a review of Agreement State regulations to state whether the corresponding Agreement State regulation is or is not different from NRC’s regulation.

 f.
-The “Significant Yes/No” column will be used by NRC staff during a review of Agreement State regulations if the Different Yes/No column contains a Yes.
-This column will determine whether the difference found in the Agreement regulation is in accordance with the Compatibility Category assigned to the regulation.
+The “Significant Yes/No” column will be used by NRC staff during a review of Agreement State regulations to state whether an identified difference found in the Agreement regulation is in accordance with the Compatibility Category or Health and Safety designation assigned to the regulation.

 g.
 The “If Difference Why or Why Not was a Comment Generated” column will state what the difference is and whether or not that difference is in accordance with the regulation’s Compatibility.
-If the difference makes the regulation non-Compatible, NRC staff will also list what changes are needed to make the Agreement State regulation compatible.
+If the difference makes the regulation non-Compatible, NRC staff will also list what changes are needed to make the Agreement State regulation compatible or address Health and Safety designations.

 h.
 In using the regulation tables, staff should be aware of the following points: